pozhiloy-enotik/zoom-gta/README-ENG.md

 Since you can’t just put an animated gif on an avatar in Zoom, this program breaks it into frames and puts them on your profile picture in turn

 ### Limitations:
-#### Fingerprint must be square, otherwise crop to the left.
+#### Works best with square gifs.
 You can trim here https://ezgif.com/crop
 #### In the same place, you can delete unnecessary frames, I advise you to do this

 #### The avatar update interval in the zoom client is about 1 second, which means that if the number of frames in your GIF is 50, it will take about a minute to fully play it.
 The standards of gifs are in the examples / folder